satyammaurya-cloud/2nd10WeeksofCloudOps-main/README.md

     }
 }
 ```
-# Verify
-2. Test and reload nginx:
+**Verify:** Test and reload nginx:

 ```bash
 sudo nginx -t
 sudo systemctl reload nginx
 ```
+---

-## Deploy React build to Nginx
+### Deploy React build to Nginx:
-On the machine where you build the React app (or directly on the nginx server):
+- On the machine where you build the React app (or directly on the nginx server):

 ```bash
 # build (on your dev machine or CI)